+YES!
 It’s encouraged!
 You can run, climb, hike, help friends move things, garden, anything you want.
-It’s your life, and the The RoamStrong System should make it better by giving you back your confidence, your strength, your health, your durability, and your agency.
+It’s your life, and a good workout should make it better by giving you back your confidence, your strength, your health, your durability, and your agency.
 That’s the reason why I created it.

 Can I add weightlifting, cardio, and other fitness-focused activities to The PBW?